KadirYazadzhi/EPUM-website/README.md

 ![EPUM Activities Image](https://s4.aconvert.com/convert/p3r68-cdx67/anw6r-fuew3.jpg)

 ## 📱 Contact
-This website is purely hypothetical, but if you have any questions or feedback about the concept, feel free to reach out to us at epum@example.com.
+This website is purely hypothetical, but if you have any questions or feedback about the concept, feel free to reach out to me at kadiryazadzhi@gmail.com.
 We appreciate your interest!

 Join EPUM and be part of a simulated movement for a greener and more sustainable future. 🌿